 With so many options, how can you know which system to choose and why you should choose it?

 It’s simple: Choose WordPress.

-Seriously…forget about anything else that starts with W, or any of those host-provided website builders, or that “website builder” software in your computer.
+Seriously…forget about anything else that starts with W, or any of those web host-provided drag & drop builders, or that “website builder” software on your computer.
 They might be OK to get you started, but eventually you’re going to need something that they can’t provide.
-You'll find yourself at that frustrating point where you want to move to the next level and you can’t because you’ve chosen a system with limits that just can’t give you what you need, how you need it.
+You’ll find yourself at that frustrating point where you want to move to the next level and you can’t because you’ve chosen a system with limits that just can’t give you what you need, how you need it.

 So what exactly is the big deal?